theopensourceway/guidebook/CONTRIBUTING.md

-# Contributing to The Open SOurce Way
+# Contributing to The Open Source Way

 Placeholder for contribution instructions